tpb1908/HN/README.md

 - [ ] Add a setting for scrolling to a comment when opened from UserViewActivity
 - [ ] Only expand a single comment tree when the above setting is on
 - [ ] Allow clearing cache
-- [ ] Preload greater number of items and don't both cancelling background task
+- [x] Preload greater number of items and don't both cancelling background task
+- [ ] Free floating FAB for scrolling
-- [ ] Filter by user in search
+- [ ] Option for bottom toolbar

 ## Refactoring plan